 xTnw

 where, yāRn.3.2.
-Loss FunctionThe SSE loss function with a linear model expressed in three different but equivalent forms:Vector-scalar formL(w)=1
+Loss FunctionThe SSE loss function with a linear model can be expressed in three different but equivalent forms:Vector-scalar formL(w)=1

 2||y-y||2Matrix-vector formL(w)=1